a growth & aquisition case study

 Role and approach

-I led the end-to-end design of a lightweight, quiz-based onboarding flow, partnering with marketing and engineering to ensure feasibility and accurate measurement.
+I led the end-to-end experience of a lightweight, quiz-based onboarding flow, partnering with marketing and our learning team to ensure feasibility and accurate measurement.

 My focus areas included: